ally-ahmed/create-example/README.md

 or you can go into the dist folder run the above command

-You may need to add a Github token to `.env` or you can try offline more
+You may need to add a Github token to `.env` or you can try offline mode

 ```
 pnpm dlx create --from . --offline